 Botswana does not require a yellow fever certificate.
 However – if you are travelling from a country that has a high risk of yellow fever (Uganda for example), then you will need to produce your certificate upon arrival.
 If you arrive from international destinations such as the UK and US, you most certainly won’t need a certificate.

-Do I need a visa for Botswana from UK?
+Do I need a visa for Botswana from the UK?

 It’s always best to consult with your embassy to confirm what entry visa you will need when travelling to another country.
 The current entry regulations state that British nationals do not need a visa to enter Botswana for stays of up to 90 days.